The Side Effects of Doxycycline

 - severe stomach pain, feeling/being sick, bloody diarrhoea – these can be signs of pancreatitis

-- difficulty/pain during swallowing, acid reflux, a sore throat, chest pain, less appetite – these could be signs of an inflamed food pipe or ulcer
+- difficulty/pain during swallowing, acid reflux, a sore throat, chest pain, loss of appetite – these could be signs of an inflamed food pipe or ulcer

 Serious allergic reactions

-These are warning signs of a serious allergic reaction.
-A serious allergic reaction is an emergency and might be seen by the following signs:
+These are the warning signs of a serious allergic reaction.
+A serious allergic reaction is an emergency.

 You can’t be entirely sure if you’ll get side effects from a medication you’re taking, in the same way that you can’t fully rule out the possibility.
 The best thing you can do is take your medication as your physician has directed you to do.

 There are some cases, however, in which you should not take doxycycline.
 In these cases, below, you might be more likely to have side effects:

 - For women who are pregnant or trying to become pregnant.
 Doxycycline can cause harm to the teeth and skeletal development of unborn babies, it seems best not to take doxycycline at all.
 If you’re pregnant planning to become pregnant.
 You should call your physician right away if you become pregnant while taking this drug